Targeting Zero Occupational Injuries Through Risk Reduction by All Personnel, from Top Management to the Plant-floor Frontlines

 A safety declaration posted on the intranet

-OHSMS (Occupational Health and Safety Management Systems) audit evaluation reports are drafted and used in self-assessments and corporate audits at each business site.
-Evaluation items are revised annually, which include incorporating ISO 45001 requirements published in March 2018.
-In fiscal 2018, corporate audits were conducted at 32 business sites in Japan.
-Going forward, we will plan and conduct sharply focused audits to determine the status of safety management and accident prevention activities.
+Occupational Health and Safety Management Systems (OHSMS) audit evaluation reports are drafted, and self-assessments and corporate safety audits are employed at each business site.
+Evaluation items are revised annually, which include incorporating ISO 45001 requirements.

 Article 14 of the Group’s Safety Management Rules stipulates that a comprehensive preliminary occupational safety assessment must be undertaken by the business general manager concerned when launching a new business.
 Based on this stipulation, the relevant divisional company that is looking to launch a new business implements an assessment.

-In addition, we encourage employees to obtain the qualification called “safety sub-assessor,” holders of which play a role in promoting intrinsic safety in equipment.
-Since fiscal 2017, 81 employees in total have been certified as safety sub-assessors.
+In addition, we also encourage employees to obtain the qualification called “safety sub-assessor,” holders of which play a role in promoting intrinsic safety in equipment.
+Since fiscal 2017, 148 employees in total have been certified as safety sub-assessors.
 We have deployed safety sub-assessors in Group-wide projects extending over several business sites, where they promote improved safety in areas such as elevated opening/closing fences, pinch rollers, and handcarts commonly used at these locations.
+In addition, we also encourage employees to acquire the “safety assessor” qualification, which ranks above safety sub-assessor.
+As of fiscal 2020, 15 employees have been certified.
+We aim to increase this number to 20 by fiscal 2021.

-In fiscal 2017, we issued Equipment Design Safety Guidelines, which summarize the safety design standards necessary for production equipment used by Sekisui Chemical Group.
-Steps are taken to monitor the status of compliance on an ongoing basis.
+We have issued and monitor compliance with the Equipment Design Safety Guidelines, which summarize the safety design standards necessary for production equipment used by SEKISUI CHEMICAL Group.
 Safety specification checklists must be attached to equipment manufacturer estimates.
 Corporate audits are conducted to verify that equipment safety standards are actually being adhered to at workplaces and intrinsic safety is being promoted.

 |Type of audit||Target / aim of audit|